Real-time Phylogenetics for Food-borne Outbreak Surveillance

 3 years, with the possibility of a 1 session extension.

-The project aims to introduce, for the first time, real time evolutionary analysis of agricultural pathogens so that outbreaks affecting crops and the food supply can be managed precisely and rapidly.
+This project aims to introduce, for the first time, a system that allows the real time evolutionary analysis of agricultural pathogens so that outbreaks affecting crops and the food supply can be managed precisely and rapidly.
 An interdisciplinary team will implement a large-scale data analytics framework in user-friendly software that integrates Australian infectious disease genomics data with global data.
 Underpinning this work are new theory and algorithms that apply Sequential Monte Carlo to update phylogenetic analyses continuously as new data arrives.

-To demonstrate this technique with real-world datasets, the student will analyse the genomes of significant Xanthomonas species that are threats to fruit, vegetable, grain and fibre crops and bacterial diseases important to production animal health.
-The student will work closely with research staff at the NSW Department of Primary Industries to achieve this aim.
-They will also further analyse sequencing data to improve understanding of bacterial disease structure in the Australian context and correlate relationships elucidated by genome sequencing with epidemiological, genotypical and phenotypical data.
+The successful applicant will demonstrate this technique with real-world datasets.
+They will analyse the genomes of significant Xanthomonas species that are threats to fruit, vegetable, grain and fibre crops and bacterial diseases important to production animal health.
+The student will work closely with molecular epidemiologists and bacteriologists at the NSW Department of Primary Industries to achieve this aim.
+They will also apply molecular epidemiology to further analyse sequencing data, aim to improve the understanding of Xanthomonas strains and types.

 Who is eligible?